andrewnyr/old-as211562/content/pages/peering.md

       relativeUrl: true
 layout: page
 ---
-*   andrewnet has a very open peering policy and is willing to peer through a mutual exchange or through a vpn (vxlan preferred)
+*   andrewnet has a very open peering policy and is willing to peer through a mutual exchange or through a vpn (vxlan preferred).

 <!---->

-*   andrewnet currently is only on the [Experimental Virtual Internet Exchange ](https://evix.org/)
+*   andrewnet currently is only on the [Experimental Virtual Internet Exchange](https://evix.org/).

+\<!---->

+*   andrewnet has a main peering and bgp router located in toronto with the upstream, [GoCodeIt](https://bgp.he.net/AS62513)